Official website of

 I realize now that I’ve always had anxiety and depression but had always assumed it was my own fault – like I should have better control over my emotions and my body.
 I’ve always been a perfectionist and was my own worst critic when it came to my acting, appearance and lack of motivation.
 On set, we were treated like kids but expected to act like adults – and I dared not admit that I was struggling for fear of jeopardizing my career.
 I saw my brother struggle over the years and it breaks my heart that I couldn’t help him.
 His suicide was traumatizing and it prompted me to get the help I so badly needed (thank you Distress Centres of Canada!).

-I grew to resent the stigma around his death and even I am guilty of having used the term, "committed suicide" (see video below) which sounds like he committed a crime.
+I grew to resent the stigma around his death and even I am guilty of having used the term, "committed suicide" which sounds like he committed a crime.
 His pain was very real and debilitating.
 If it had been an illness like cancer there would be more understanding, more demand for a cure…but he did have an illness and not talking about it would be doing him and anyone else who suffers from it, a disservice.